 If you’re planning a low-cost or do-it-yourself wedding, dollar stores are a great place to buy items for the reception.
-I planned and coordinated my son and daughter-in-law’s wedding and wrote an ebook called “How to Have a $30,000 Wedding for Less Than $10,000″ — and a number of tips involve dollar store purchases; see the “Dollar Store Deals” blog post at my ebook website.
+I planned and coordinated my son and daughter-in-law’s wedding and wrote a Kindle ebook called “How to Have a $30,000 Wedding for Less Than $10,000” — and a number of tips involve dollar store purchases.

 After buying items at the local dollar store, I almost always search for the same items at a discount store like Walmart as well as other stores, to make sure I truly saved money.
 And inevitably, the same items cost two or three times more elsewhere.
 Yesterday, I bought several pieces of foam-core posterboard at the dollar store for $1 each and saw it right next door at the Michael’s craft store for $2.97, and also saw it at another store a week earlier for $4.98.
 That’s a pretty good savings!

 I regularly stock up on Wyler’s Lite drink mix packages, and they can sell for as much as $3.98 each at area grocery stores.
 The local dollar store sells brand-name bread, too, which is much less expensive that buying it at a grocery store.

 Over the years, I only remember two or three times when items I bought at the dollar store could’ve been purchased at another store for less than $1.
 The enormous savings over time definitely outweigh a few

 cents in losses!

 Where to Get the Best Price Possible on Cottonelle TP